 Groznjan: The Idyllic Artist Village in Istria

 Groznjan is a municipality in Croatia and one of the small medieval jewels hiding in the hinterland of Istria.
 Also well-known as the artist village, countless artists have settled here and run studios, exhibitions, manufactures and small boutiques.
 Among the most important attractions to visit in Groznjan are the romantic alleys of the medieval old town, where rustic cafés and fantastic konobas invite enjoying and linger.
 Also the surroundings of Groznjan are really picturesque and offer countless enchanting surprises to explore.
+But what are the best travel tips for Groznjan and which places should not be missed?

-In this travel guide we give you all the essential information about a visit to Groznjan in Croatia.
+In this travel guide, we give you all the essential information about a visit to Groznjan in Croatia.
 Besides that, we will share plenty of travel tips, which will help you with your travel planning.

-General information about Groznjan
+General Information about Groznjan

 The village Groznjan is situated on a 230-meter-high hill in the picturesque Mirna Valley and is only 25–30 minutes away from the larger seaside resorts Umag, Novigrad and Porec.
 This romantic little town, known in Istria as an artists’ village, has just 164 inhabitants.
 Countless artists have settled here since the 1960s, and more than 20 galleries and studios are said to be on display here.